Basic operations

 The follow_user

-operation enables one user to follow another.
+operation is used to allow one user to follow another.
 It requires user_id

 (the ID of the user who wants to follow) and follow_id